CubeLabsNZ/CubeTime/README.md

 - Simple card design for viewing your times
   * Searchable times, along with quick and easy to use sort functionality - to sort your times by date or by speed
-  * Batch select times for deletion, adding penalties, or to export or move to a different session
+  * Batch select times for deletion, adding penalties, or to move to a different session
-  * Adding comments for special solves
+  * Add comments for special solves

 - Extensive statistics and solve analysis:
   * Visual graphs for your sessions
     * Such as time trend, time distribution and other graphs
   * All standard calculations, including best and current averages of 5, 12 and 100, session mean, median
-  * History of PBs in each session
-  * Inspection time tracking and analysis
-  * Total time spent solving

 - Other tools, including special ones for Comp Sim, such as:
   * calculating your bpa and wpa
   * calculating time needed to secure certain averages
+  * batch scramble generator
+  * timer only and scramble only tool

 ### Upcoming Features

 You can view our [Todo List for this repo](https://github.com/orgs/CubeStuffs/projects/3) for a list of all our upcoming features.
-You can add suggestions in the 'Needs Triage' column.
+You can add suggestions by opening an issue.
 Here's an outline of some of the major upcoming features
 - iPad® support, including:
   * Keyboard shortcuts